 The investment in the private equity funds of funds can never be redeemed.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
-It is expected that the underlying assets of the funds will be liquidated over the next 12 to 15 years.
+It is expected that the fund life of the underlying assets will be 12 to 15 years from the initial draw down date.